henrybuilt/react-sticky-table/README.md

 - Multiple tables per page
 - Scrollbars that are smooth and visible at all times

-Doesn't yet support: Multiple columns/headers, client side sorting, or IE <= 7.
+Doesn't yet support: Multiple headers, client side sorting, or IE <= 7.

 ## Getting Started